VictorDenisov/victordenisov.github.com/source/_posts/2018-12-26-conscious-programmer.markdown

 environment that can evolve with your understanding of efficient workspace.

 Unix philosophy is another great example of how composable programs can be built.
-It looks like that there is way.
+It looks like there is a way.
 We just need to try harder.